robang74/redfishos/forum/todo/recovery-image-refactoring.md

 #### ACTUAL RESULT:

-That image is near to be useless and BTW available only after flashing the boot partitions with `fastboot`
+That image is available only after flashing the boot partitions with `fastboot` and it is likely to be useless.

 #### MODIFICATIONS: